benled1/Bloktok/README.md

 - I Gave my WIFE an ULTIMATUM 💍

 You get the picture.
 Now imagine an application that could generate these videos from the single link to a Reddit post...
-Well good news, We're ahead of the game.
+Well good news, we're ahead of the game.
 Welcome to BlokTok, where we bring your Reddit brainrot to life!

 ## Table of Contents